Optimal reconstruction of general sparse stochastic block models: The Recursive Formula and its Derivatives

-\begin{rem} Regarding the additional constraint of $\frac{2\sqrt{2} \max \pi_k^{3/2} \max \pi_k^{-3/2}}{\xi^3} \lambda_2 < \frac{\delta^2q^2}{8}$, we remark that it is weak enough for there to still be an interesting class of matrices satisfying these conditions.
+\begin{remark} Regarding the additional constraint of $\frac{2\sqrt{2} \max \pi_k^{3/2} \max \pi_k^{-3/2}}{\xi^3} \lambda_2 < \frac{\delta^2q^2}{8}$, we remark that it is weak enough for there to still be an interesting class of matrices satisfying these conditions.
 However, in the event that this constraint is not satisfactory, it is easy to check that with the same argument as above, by taking the Taylor expansion to the $K$th term and bounding the difference of each power analogously, it is possible to achieve a constraint of the form $C\lambda_2^{K-2} < \frac{\delta^2q^2}{8}$.
-This may be useful in some scenarios, but we do not investigate this further. \end{rem}
+This may be useful in some scenarios, but we do not investigate this further. \end{remark}

-\begin{cor} \cref{prop: Nanalysis} holds even when we vary the input vector $X_t$ for any one fixed $t$ arbitrarily. \end{cor} \begin{proof} There are a couple of ways to see this corollary.
+\begin{corollary} \cref{prop: Nanalysis} holds even when we vary the input vector $X_t$ for any one fixed $t$ arbitrarily. \end{corollary} \begin{proof} There are a couple of ways to see this corollary.
 The first is to note that changing any single vector $X_t$ cannot change the corresponding $N_i$ by much.
 In particular, it can only multiply or divide the term by a constant factor.

 An alternative approach which may be clearer is to note the effect on the application of Hoeffding's inequality.
 In the case that we do not have control over $X_t$, we simply apply Hoeffding's inequality on the remaining $d-1$ children.
 Then, re-introducing child $t$ can only add or subtract a bounded amount.
 Thus, our difference in logarithms changes by at most a constant, which corresponds to the above multiplication or division by a constant when the exponential is taken.